Public Interest Career Counseling

 The University of Wisconsin Law School and Marquette University Law School jointly host the Wisconsin Public Interest Interview Program (PIIP).
 PIIP is a great opportunity for students to interview with multiple public interest and government employers for either paid or unpaid summer internships or permanent positions after graduation.

-Saturday, February 14th at Marquette University Law School
+Saturday, February 13th at the University of Wisconsin Law School

-Saturday, February 21st at the University of Wisconsin Law School
+Saturday, February 20th at Marquette University Law School

-Employers that have participated in the Public Interest Job Fair include:
+Employers that have participated in the Public Interest Interview Program include:

 - ABC for Health